-A very Happy Easter to those who celebrate.
-I hope that you are able to rest, relax and recharge during this holiday break.
-This week’s post features the following master class with Norwegian pianist Leif Ove Andsnes.
-The class was recorded on September 3rd 2021 at the Riga Jurmala Academy and features student Ilana Lode,…
+This week’s post features the following master class given by Norwegian pianist Leif Ove Andsnes.
+The class was recorded on September 3rd 2021 at the Riga Jurmala Academy.
+It features student Ilana Lode, who currently studies at the Estonian Academy of Music and Theatre.
+The chosen repertoire is Chopin’s monumental Ballade No. 4 in F…

 Tag: Chopin

 Practising Nocturne No. 20 in C sharp minor Op.
-Posth. by Fryderyk Chopin
+Posth. by Frédéric Chopin

-I wrote about practising this beautiful Nocturne a few years ago (you can read the article here), and it has become one of my most ‘viewed’ blog posts.
-This work is now especially popular partly due to the fact that it is on the current ABRSM Grade 7 syllabus (2017 – 2018).
-I was invited…
+I wrote about practising this beautiful nocturne a few years ago.
+You can read the article by clicking here.
+It has become one of my most ‘viewed’ blog posts.
+This work is now especially popular and one reason is that it is on the current ABRSM Grade 7 syllabus (2017 – 2018).
+I rewrote the…

 Words and Music with Lucy Parham and Friends

-British concert pianist Lucy Parham came to prominence when she won the piano final of the BBC Young Musician of the Year in 1984, and has since played with many of the world’s finest orchestras and conductors.
+British concert pianist Lucy Parham came to prominence when she won the piano final of the BBC Young Musician of the Year in 1984.
+She has since played with many of the world’s finest orchestras and conductors.
 More recently, she has become synonymous with performances of Words and Music.
-Lucy teams up with eminent actors, and themes…
+Lucy teams up with eminent actors and…

 ‘Divine Fire’ at the Radcliffe Centre in Buckingham

-The quaint, attractive market town of Buckingham, situated in North Buckinghamshire, played host to a rather special performance held at the Radcliffe Centre earlier this week.
-The centre, formerly a splendid church, is attached to the University of Buckingham and has been tastefully refurbished and renovated, catering perfectly for recitals and lectures.
-The venue presents a popular concert series and is…
+The quaint, attractive market town of Buckingham is situated in North Buckinghamshire.
+It played host to a rather special performance which was held at the Radcliffe Centre earlier this week.
+The centre was formerly a splendid church.
+It’s attached to the University of Buckingham and has been tastefully refurbished and renovated.
+The centre caters perfectly for recitals and lectures….

 A few thoughts on Chopin’s Nocturne No. 20 in C Sharp Minor Op.
 Posth.

-Frédéric Chopin’s Nocturnes offer a rich array of depth and emotion for both the pianist and listener.
+Frédéric Chopin’s nocturnes offer a rich array of depth and emotion for both the pianist and listener.
 Written between 1827 and 1846, they consist of 21 short pieces.
-The genre was developed by the Irish composer John Field, but Chopin expanded on this original conception producing what are generally considered to be among the finest…
+It’s generally acknowledged that the genre was developed by the Irish composer John Field.
+Chopin expanded on this original conception.
+He produced what are often considered to…

 Valerie Tryon in conversation with Melanie Spanswick